Declaration of languages is very important for your content but is also good for Google search engine.

 It is highly recommended that for a better chance of browser encoding recognition, a more widely character encoding should be used.

-Language should always be in the center of attention if you’re running a multilingual site.
+Language should always be in the centre of attention if you’re running a multilingual site.

 With guidelines that I mentioned in previous chapters, there shouldn’t be any issue to declare HTML language attribute properly.